arpitjain799/azfs/README.md

 azfs can

-* list files is blob,
+* list files in blob,
 * check if file exists,
 * read csv as pd.DataFrame, and json as dict from blob,
 * write pd.DataFrame as csv, and dict as json to blob,